 You’ve probably ridden on a ridesharing app like Lyft or rented a room on Airbnb.
 You probably also supported a crowdfunding campaign.
-Basically, you value cooperative sharing and support.
-Credit unions are financial cooperatives meaning it is owned and operated by its members.
-They take deposits from members and loan it to other members.
+This could mean you value cooperative sharing and support.
+Credit unions are financial cooperatives meaning it is owned and operated by their members.
+They take deposits from members and loan them to other members.
 You can say they were the original peer-to-peer lending startup.

 3. You value community.

-Credit unions formed to serve the interests of a common group of people.
-In fact, to join a credit union, you must be eligible for membership by sharing in a common bond.
-For example, credit unions serve the military community, workplace group, a church community or an actual residential community and more.
-In return for your membership, credit union profits are reinvested back into serving community needs.
+Credit unions are formed to serve the interests of a common group of people.
+To join a credit union, you must be eligible for membership by sharing a common bond.
+For example, credit unions serve the military community, a workplace, a church, or a geographical area.
+In return for your membership, credit union profits are reinvested back into the membership and the community it serves.

 4. You value social responsibility.

-Credit unions formed to give people access to credit and banking services to people not served by traditional banks.
-In fact, they offer many of the same products and services as banks.
+Credit unions were formed to give access to credit and banking services to people not served by traditional banks.
+They offer many of the same products and services as banks.
 In many cases, they offer better savings rates, lower loan rates, and little to no fees compared with big banks.

 5. You value your time.

-We want products that are easy and simple to use and credit unions are investing in technology to increase convenience and ease of use.
-Although some credit unions are stuck in the 1990s, many do offer online banking, award-winning apps, and provide access to thousands of surcharge-free ATMs.
+We all want products that are easy and simple to use.
+And credit unions are investing in technology to increase convenience and ease of use.
+Although some credit unions are stuck in the 2000s, many do offer online banking, and mobile apps, budgeting tools, and provide access to thousands of surcharge-free ATMs.

-All credit unions began with the same founding principles, however, each cooperative has its own unique culture and operating procedures.
-Fortunately, with over 5,000 unique credit unions in the United States, you have options when it comes to choosing a credit union too.
+All credit unions began with the same founding cooperative principles.
+However, each credit union has its own unique culture and operating procedures.
+Fortunately, with nearly 5,000 credit unions in the United States, you have options when it comes to choosing a credit union too.
 Learn how you can join a credit union here.